How to get the best out of your virtual agency

 drive or contribute to relevant discussions.
 If you’re a start-up – be

-• Taking the plunge and speaking to the analysts you’ve
+provocative.
+You have no time for timidity. - Take the plunge and speak to the analysts you’ve

-• Taking on board their feedback and make sure they see you
+identified. - Take on board their feedback and make sure they see you

-addressing any concerns they have raised.
+address any concerns they’ve raised.

-So, those are the basics.
-You really can’t do much more if you’re a smaller vendor simply looking to start engaging with analysts.
-That is a good start!
-You just need to be realistic about the frequency of interactions you have and depth of programmes possible.
 If you are a start up with 15-50 employees, you will not have the frequency and depth of engagements a mega vendor has, but you can still make waves.
-And analysts will speak to you if you’re willing to accept that they will not promise quarterly updates or publish a report four weeks after meeting you.
+Analysts will speak to you if you accept that they will not promise quarterly updates or publish a report four weeks after meeting you.

-If you’re careful, you will have made sure you’ve used the interactions with analysts to identify who actually impacts your target market and can actually help you (without compromising their independence).
+If you’re careful, you will have made sure you’ve used the interactions with analysts to identify who impacts your target market and can help you (without compromising their independence).
 While respecting the analysts and how they work, you can make better decisions about which paid engagements to plan for and how these help your wider marketing and sales teams to do their jobs more effectively.

 PR the big question do you phone or email journalists?